What are the Different Types of Electric Heating?

 Electric heating is a great solution for any property, especially when you take a look at what it has to offer:

-- Efficiency: all electric heaters convert every watt of electricity taken from the wall into usable heat, making them 100% efficient at point of use.
+All electric heaters convert every watt of electricity taken from the wall into usable heat, making them 100% efficient at point of use.

-- Easy installation: no pipework and no boiler fitting.
+No pipework and no boiler fitting.
 Many electric heaters are compatible with simple DIY installation or can be hardwired by an electrician.

-- Maintenance-free: no annual callouts or checks required.
+No annual callouts or checks required.
 Only the occasional dusting is recommended to keep them in the best condition.

-- Safety: electric heaters do not rely on gas so there’s no risk of carbon monoxide leaks.
+Electric heaters do not rely on gas so there’s no risk of carbon monoxide leaks.

 It's clear electric heaters are beneficial for a number of reasons, but that doesn’t mean they’re the same in every way.
 In fact, each type provides something unique in the way of keeping a space warm.
 So, what are the different types of electric heating and what sets them apart?